-This post will solely be dedicated to the engineering and plot plan process.
+This post is all about the engineering and plot plan process.
+It’s more complicated than you might think!

 Because we had such a small lot, Mary and I wanted to know what we could build—what are the dimensions of houses that can fit in this spot?